nblauch/nblauch.github.io/_pages/about.md

 I aim to better understand how humans learn to see and understand the world - the development of distributed brain circuits implementing perceptual and cognitive algorithms, and how this machinery breaks down and may be repaired in neuropsychological patients.

+Here is a recent talk I gave at the Vision Sciences Society 2021 Conference.
+{% include youtubePlayer.html id="MIdtuxfypSA" %}

 <!-- <br style="clear:both" /> -->
 <p align="left">
   <img width="300" src="/images/Neuroscience_Institute_Black.png" alt="NI" style="margin-right: 20px">